MilanCurinckx/Soup.OrderSystem/ReadMe.md

 I've been whittling away at logic errors due to my unit testing.
 The details of which you can find in the commits.
 At least I can tell I'm improving as a programmer because I look at my earlier written logic and see ways in which I could've done it much better.
 Good to know, a list of strings gets sorted alphabetically, which means that k comes before t, which messed up my logic and my tests.
 Had to go into the database and change that because annoyingly that's the PK.
 That was a fucking mess to deal with.

+*30/05*
+A bunch of changes because I'm bad at committing when I'm the only one working.
+Uhhh, bunch of bugfixes due to Unit testing, created AddressServiceTest.
+CustomerTest, PostalTest, UserTest.
+Tests work but somehow they don't go off in the correct order when the entire class is ran.
+Created another Xunit project to see if it was an MsTest issue.
+It was not.
+Got rid of the DTO's to see if it was an object problem, did not fix it.
+Changed the services from async to non-async to see if it would fix the problem, did not fix it.
+Might make async copies of the services after testing anyway.